Chart Color Schemes

 Keilor Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Keilor Park statistical area (Lv2) is estimated to be around 2,844 as of November 2025.
-This reflects an increase of 160 people since the 2021 Census, which reported a population of 2,684.
-The change is inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS in June 2024 and validation of additional 12 new addresses since the Census date.
-This level of population equates to a density ratio of 849 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Keilor Park (SA2) has shown competitive growth fundamentals, with its 6.0% growth since census being within 1.3 percentage points of the SA3 area's 7.3%.
-Population growth for the area was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Keilor Park is estimated at around 2,844, reflecting an increase of 160 people since the 2021 Census which reported a population of 2,684.
+This growth was inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and validation of 11 new addresses since the Census date.
+The population density is approximately 849 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Keilor Park's growth rate of 6.0% since census positions it close to the SA3 area's growth rate of 7.3%.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data.

 Frequently Asked Questions - Population